mitalix/pxe_boot_rpi/README.md

 ```

 > [!NOTE]
-> Make sure you make backups of these files before working on live systems :
+> Make sure to avoid any confusion and make backups of these files before working on live systems :
 - /etc/fstab
 - /boot/cmdline.txt
 - /etc/exports